joysterr/trendsentimentanalysis/README.md

  sadness
  - Potential to grow in the future: accessing other data sources over time, i.e., data from Reddit, Google Reviews, TrustPilot, etc.

+# [Prerequisites] Note to devs/mods/tutors/assessors:
+## To test out this app on your local machines you will have to do the following
+## Front-end
+- launch terminal and type witin:
+- cd tsa
+- npm install

+## Back-end
+(IMP: its recommended that you perfrom the following actions within a virtual python environment to work in a non-destructive way)
+(below example assumes you already have a virtual environment setup for Flask/backend development)
+- launch terminal and type witin:
+- cd server
+- source venv/bin/activate
+- pip install -r requirements.txt